kossiitkgp/KOSS-Selection-Tasks/backend/rust-webserver.md

 # Writing a simple Web Server with Rust!

+Write a web server that:
+- Listens on a specified port (5000/8000)
-Write a web server that serves very simple HTML + CSS + JS files, with just one endpoint.
+- Has a single endpoint, that serves 1 HTML file, along with CSS and a JS script.

 Explain all the crates you have used, and write a detailed README with build/run instructions.

 (Optional) Tell us how you could deploy this application using Docker.
 This is purely an optional component, and you could feel free to ignore